rdkcentral/Lightning-SDK/docs/plugins/subtitles.md

 ### textAlign

-Sets the textAlign of the Subtitles text
+Sets the `textAlign` style of the Subtitles text

 ```js
 Subtitles.textAlign('center')